Content – a single word that has changed marketing strategies and consumer expectations on brand relationships for good.

 Discontinuing your copywriting arrangement

 Most copywriting is done by the project or brief, so you are under no obligation to continue outsourcing your copywriting work to the agency beyond this.
-This provides you with flexibility, which can be particularly important during times of financial and market-based uncertainty, and means that if you’re not completely satisfied with the work once complete, you are free to look elsewhere in future.
+This provides you with flexibility, which can be particularly important during times of financial and market-based uncertainty.
+It also means that if you’re not completely satisfied with the work you are free to look elsewhere in future.

-In the case of blog projects in which content is to be produced each month, there may be minimum durations of around three or six months.
+In the case of blog projects, whereby content is to be produced each month, there may be minimum durations of around three or six months.
 But these will be discussed and agreed upon in advance between you and the agency.